|

 Bokashi is a Japanese word meaning “fermented organic matter” and relates to composting using special bran in an environment with limited oxygen to allow anaerobic bacteria to break down organic matter.
 Bokashi is not a complete composting method that results in a finished compost suitable for soil amendment, but it does reduce the acidity of citrus scraps.

-Allowing citrus to ferment in a Bokashi compost system prior to adding it to a compost pile will limit the impact of the citrus acidity on the overall pH of the pile.
+Allowing citrus to ferment in a Bokashi compost system before adding it to a compost pile will limit the impact of the citrus acidity on the overall pH of the pile.
 It could help manage the unintended impacts of excess amounts of citrus if it’s becoming a problem in a compost pile.
-As a bonus, Bokashi fermentation prior to adding organic matter to a traditional compost pile adds useful bacteria and microorganisms that speed up the decomposition process.
+As a bonus, Bokashi fermentation before adding organic matter to a traditional compost pile adds useful bacteria and microorganisms that speed up the decomposition process.

 Don’t Waste Citrus Scraps in Landfills